Stepfather III: Plot

 Andy asks friend Father Ernest Brennan to help him discover Keith's past.
 Father Brennan agrees, as he knows Andy will try to do it alone if he doesn't.
 Andy invites Father Brennan to dinner, and sneaks Keith's fork off the table, which he passes to Father Brennan to have the fingerprints analyzed.
 Keith knows that Father Brennan saw him with Jennifer and Nicky, and has asked him some questions about his past, so he excuses himself after dinner and follows the priest home, running him off the road and making it look like an accident.
 He also discovers the fork.

 Keith rushes to the nursery and calls Jennifer.
 Jennifer calls Christine to cancel their meeting.
 Keith reveals he is married before claiming he needs her out of the way.
 Keith knocks her unconscious and prepares to kill her by feeding her body into a chipper.

 Christine and Andy appear.
 Christine has figured out that Keith is Jennifer's boyfriend and confronts him about the affair.
 He beats her unconscious when she discovers Jennifer writhing on the ground.
 Andy finds the courage to get out of his wheelchair and walk.
 Keith chases him through the nursery until Andy pushes him off the ladder which knocks him into the chipper.
 Keith is only hanging on the edge and grabs Andy.
 Christine gets up and helps Andy get away, while Keith, unable to escape, is torn to pieces by the chipper.
 Jennifer cuts the cable with a hatchet, shutting the chipper’s engine off.
 Jennifer sees the pieces of Keith in the chipper.
 Andy stands up and Christine is surprised and hugs him.
-Andy turns to look at the chipper and says, "Happy Father's Day."
+Andy turns to look at the chipper.
 They then exit the garden.